mac-automation1/larvoice-tts-api/llms-full.md

 ## MCP Integration Guide

-Larvoice includes a local MCP server in this repo.
-Use the user's API key as an environment variable in the MCP server, then call Larvoice through MCP tools.
+Larvoice provides a published MCP package for user integrations.
+Run it with `npx -y @larvoice/mcp`, pass the user's API key as an environment variable, then call Larvoice through MCP tools.

 Recommended MCP tools: